-Table 57.
+Table 55.
 Self-help resources

 Self-help resources Resource location Information about Dell products and services Dell Site Contact Support In Windows search, type Contact Support, and press Enter.
 Online help for operating system Windows Support Site Linux Support Site Access top solutions, diagnostics, drivers and downloads, and learn more about your computer through videos, manuals, and documents.
-Your Dell computer is uniquely identified using a Service Tag Dell knowledge base articles Go to Dell Support Site.
-On the menu bar at the top of the Support page, select Support > Support Library.
+Your Dell computer is uniquely identified using a Service Tag or Express Service Code.
+To view relevant support resources for your Dell computer, enter the Service Tag or Express Service Code at Dell Support Site.
+For more information about how to find the Service Tag for your computer, see Locate the Service Tag on your computer.
+Dell knowledge base articles Go to Dell Support Site.
+On the menu bar at the top of the Support page, select Support &gt; Support Library.
 In the Search field on the Support Library page, type the keyword, topic, or model number, and then click or tap the search icon to view the related articles.